dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/scan-region.md

 ## Configure your own Scan Region UI

-You can either use the CameraView to create the scan region UI or draw it youself.
+You can either use the CameraView to create the scan region UI or draw it yourself.

 Since the scan region is set for the video streaming, its coordinate system might not be the same with the view coordinate system.
 You can use the following code to get the scan region Rect under the view coordinate system: